Mehmed Paša Sokolović Bridge: History

 The Višegrad Bridge was commissioned by Grand Vizier Mehmed Pasha Sokolović, who exercised power over a long period at the summit of the Ottoman Empire during the reign of three sultans as a tribute to his native region and a symbol of trade and prosperity.
 Construction of the bridge took place between 1571 and 1577.
 Major renovations of the bridge have taken place in 1664, 1875, 1911, 1940 and 1950–52.
 Three of its 11 arches were destroyed during World War I and five were damaged during World War II but subsequently restored.

 Renovation

 The bridge received UNESCO World Heritage Listing in 2007.

 The Turkish International Co-operation and Development Agency (TIKA) provided 3.5 million euros for the restoration of the Mehmed Paša Sokolović Bridge.
 Representatives of TIKA, the BiH Commission for Co-operation with UNESCO, the Republika Srpska Cultural Ministry and the Višegrad municipality signed an agreement to renovate the bridge on 19 April 2010.

-Site of a massacre

-During the Bosnian War the bridge was a site of mass murder of Bosnian Muslims, and it served as a dumping point for the bodies of murdered Bosniaks which were thrown into the Drina River.